How To Handle Rejections As A Freelance Solopreneur?

 • Are you being rejected for overpricing?
 No worries, adjust your pricing strategy

-• Did you get rejected because of lacking skills or expertise?
+• Did you get rejected because of a lack of skills or expertise?
 No issue, you can always learn something new.

 • Are you, perhaps, overly experienced or too good for a role?
 No worries, look for other opportunities.